robertoallende/mmdd-website/dev_log/01_main.md

 ## About the Project

 ### What This Is
-A conversion of the MMDD framework website from a single static HTML file to a modern Vite-based static site generator that processes Markdown content at build time.
+A conversion of the MMDD methodology website from a single static HTML file to a modern Vite-based static site generator that processes Markdown content at build time.
 The site will maintain its existing tabbed navigation design and styling while enabling easier content management through separate .md files.

 ### Architecture
 ```